How Many Weeks in a Payroll Year

 PEO can help you with Employee Time Tracking.
 If you want to learn more about our services or get started, contact us today.

-As a result of its prevalence in American history, it’s not surprising that most states require employers to carry workers’ compensation insurance, even for small businesses.
-This policy protects both the employer and the employee.
+As a result of its prevalence in American history, it’s not surprising that most states require employers to carry self employed workers comp insurance, even for small businesses.
+This type of policy protects both the self-employed individual and anyone they may hire.

-If you hire anyone, even casually, you are liable for anything that happens to them at work.
+Once you hire anyone, even casually, you become liable for anything that happens to them on the job.

 Does Workers' Comp Insurance Have A Legal Framework?